tehtbl/my-sorted-stars/STARS_by_topic.md

 - [eddieoz/youtube-clips-automator](https://github.com/eddieoz/youtube-clips-automator) - MARCELO: an AI powered bot to automate the editing and thumbnail creation for your Youtube clips channel
 - [PrasadBroo/ChatGPT](https://github.com/PrasadBroo/ChatGPT) - Multiple chats completions simultaneously 😲 Send chat with/without history 🧐 Image generation 🎨 Choose model from a variety of GPT-3/GPT-4 models 😃 Stores your chats in local storage 👀 Same user inter
 - [Tschucki/pr0gramm-tldr](https://github.com/Tschucki/pr0gramm-tldr) - Pr0gramm TLDR Bot, which generates concise summaries of lengthy comments, making it easier to grasp the key points of a comment without the need to read through extensive text.
-- [bablosoft/BAS](https://github.com/bablosoft/BAS) - BrowserAutomationStudio can automate everything that Chrome can.
-- [edoardottt/twitterbot2](https://github.com/edoardottt/twitterbot2) - Like and retweet your tweets, or search tweets by topic.
-It stores and serves data with a Flask webapp. 🐦 Live demo running on twitter.com/ai_testing
 - [distbit0/orderbookDepthBot](https://github.com/distbit0/orderbookDepthBot) - This bot analyses the prices at particular depth levels of the bid and ask orderbook of all of the coins on Polo.
 - [distbit0/coinStats](https://github.com/distbit0/coinStats) - gets coin stats based on buy/sell orderbook ratio and volume and mk dominance ratios
 - [suenot/profitmaker](https://github.com/suenot/profitmaker) - Ccxt based, open source, customized, extendable trading platform that supports 130+ crypto exchanges.
-- [jkbrzt/cointrol](https://github.com/jkbrzt/cointrol) - ฿ Bitcoin trading bot with a real-time dashboard for Bitstamp.
 - [BitBotFactory/MikaLendingBot](https://github.com/BitBotFactory/MikaLendingBot) - Automated lending on Cryptocurrency exchanges Poloniex and Bitfinex
 - [rndinfosecguy/Scavenger](https://github.com/rndinfosecguy/Scavenger) - Crawler (Bot) searching for credential leaks on paste sites.
 - [BatuhanUsluel/ArbitrageBot](https://github.com/BatuhanUsluel/ArbitrageBot) - Arbitrage bot that currently works on bittrex & poloniex